Jeff HearnTitle: Senior Professor School/office: School of Humanities, Education and Social Sciences

 Unsustainable Institutions of Men: Transnational Dispersed Centres, Gender Power, Contradictions (edited with Ernesto Vasquez del Aguila, and Marina Hughson, Routledge, 2019)

-‘Age’ at ‘Work’: Ambiguous Boundaries of Organizations, Organizing and Ageing (with Wendy Parkin, Sage, in press)
+‘Age’ at ‘Work’: Ambiguous Boundaries of Organizations, Organizing and Ageing (with Wendy Parkin, Sage, 2020)

 Edited/co-edited journal special issues include:

 Gender, Work and Organization (1998) on qualitative studies on ambiguity, contradiction and paradox.